PerceptiLabs/modeling_tool/README.md

-# quantumnet
+# PerceptiLabs

-> QuantumNet is a cross-platform software that will make it easier to use Machine Learning, especially Deep Learning.
+> PerceptiLabs is a cross-platform software that will make it easier to use Machine Learning, especially Deep Learning.

 #### Build Setup